Klidi98/RISCV_32I-5-stage-with-OBI-protocol/readMe.md

   - forwarding logic
   - branch handling
   - back-to-back memory transactions
-- IPC measurement using cycle and instruction counters
+- IPC measurement using cycle and instructions counter
 - FPGA validation using LEDs and UART output

 ## 🎬 Demonstration and Performance Evaluation